 Ken Fitzgerald left the Bay Area for Shasta to sell cars almost 10 years ago.
 He said he was successful at it, but something was missing.
 He knew there was more to life than watching customers kick the tires.
 He also knew that completing his college education was the right path.

-Now, with a newly minted Associate in Arts for Transfer (AA-T) degree in communication studies from Shasta College, Fitzgerald is headed to California State University, Chico in the fall.
+Now, with a newly minted Associate Degree for Transfer in communication studies from Shasta College, Fitzgerald is headed to California State University, Chico in the fall.

 Scot Hamilton’s Associate Degree for Transfer in sociology fulfilled a promise he made to his mother years ago – to get a college education and provide a better life for his family.

-Hamilton, 40, went back to school in his late 30s while rehabilitating from a construction accident and graduated from Lake Tahoe Community College with an Associate in Arts for Transfer (AA-T) degree that guaranteed him a spot at California State University, Sacramento where he’s a junior sociology major.
+Hamilton, 40, went back to school in his late 30s while rehabilitating from a construction accident and graduated from Lake Tahoe Community College with an Associate Degree for Transfer that guaranteed him a spot at California State University, Sacramento where he’s a junior sociology major.

 As a teen, Nathan Martinez went through cancer treatments that basically consumed his freshman and sophomores years at Union Mine High School in the small Sierra Foothill town of El Dorado.
 But he said art therapy in the hospital as well as at home helped him deal with depression and he made a full recovery.